Skip to Content

 When she started at NASA as an intern the summer after her sophomore year at USC, she worked as a computer engineer and learned the basics of cybersecurity.
 After graduating, she became an IT integrated product team lead, contract transition manager and staff analyst before getting the opportunity to work in cybersecurity again as the deputy chief information security officer.

 Fletcher, who is originally from Manning, South Carolina, didn’t always have an interest in computer engineering, she says.
-When she was in high school, her brother built computers in the basement of their childhood home, which inspired her to be a computer engineer.
+When she was in high school, her brother built computers in the basement of his home, which inspired her to be a computer engineer.

 When she started looking into computer engineering in 1997, she says, there was a big transition in how computer work was being done especially with talks about how to deal with the Y2K computer glitch.